 A fantastic reaction save from a Robin van Persie effort epitomised both Jagielka and United’s performance as they played the last 34 minutes of the match.

 The full-time whistle earned United a famous victory against the Gunners, with a little help from makeshift goalie Jagielka.

 MK Dons vs Preston.
 1-1.
 Just over 10 minutes to play.
 It was getting near to full-time when Dons ‘keeper Cody Cropper fouled Preston’s Eoin Doyle in the area, earning himself a red card in the process.

-With no substitutions remaining, up stepped striker Revell to face the resulting penalty kick.
+With no substitutions remaining, up stepped striker Alex Revell to face the resulting penalty kick.

 What happened next?
-You guessed it, a great save from Revell kept the Dons in the contest, with the game finishing as a score-draw.
+You guessed it, a great save from Revell kept MK Dons in the contest, with the game finishing as a score-draw.

 Kyle Walker – Manchester City (2019)